yaronkle/ZTE-F601-fw_flashing-patcher/README.md

 --zte_ip < ip of ZTE box > If no ip is given then script will use 192.168.1.1 as the ip of the ZTE

 --ftp_only Just push the file using FTP.
 Don't try to re-enable FTP service

+If no arguments are given, the script will push fw_flashing.patched_6.0.10T12 to 192.168.1.1